Zweds/school/README.md

-# school
+# Read me
-code for school
+do whatever you want with the code